-Venetoclax to Improve Outcomes of Fractionated Busulfan Regimen in Patients With High-Risk AML and MDS
+Venetoclax to Improve Outcomes of Fractionated Busulfan Regimen in Patients With High-Risk AML and MDS VENETOCLAX AS PART OF PRE-TRANSPLANT CHEMOTHERAPY

 This phase II trial studies the effect of venetoclax together with busulfan, cladribine, and fludarabine in treating patients with high-risk acute myeloid leukemia or myelodysplastic syndrome who are undergoing stem cell transplant.
 Chemotherapy drugs, such as venetoclax, busulfan, cladribine, and fludarabine, work in different ways to stop the growth of cancer cells, either by killing the cells, by stopping them from dividing, or by stopping them from spreading.
 Adding venetoclax to the current standard of care stem cell transplant regimen of busulfan, fludarabine, and cladribine may help to control high-risk acute myeloid leukemia or myelodysplastic syndrome.

-The following criteria is a partial list of reasons why patients may or may not be eligible to participate in this clinical trial.
-Further evaluation with a medical professional will be required to determine full eligibility.
+The following criteria is a partial list of reasons why patients may be eligible to participate in this clinical trial.
+Further evaluation with a medical professional is required.

 Inclusion Criteria: